james2doyle/ohdoylerules.com/content/web/vue-toggle-component.md

----
++++
-Title: "Vue Toggle Component"
-Description: "A Vue component that is used to create simple switches, toggles, and show/hide experiences"
+title = "Vue Toggle Component" description = "A Vue component that is used to create simple switches, toggles, and show/hide experiences" date = "2020-12-04" category = "Web" template = "post.html"
-Date: "2020-12-04"
-Category: "Web"
-Template: "post"
+[taxonomies]
-Keywords: ["vue", "component", "toggle", "ui", "state", "switch"]
+keywords = ["vue", "component", "toggle", "ui", "state", "switch"]
----
++++

 Have you ever created a switch component that just shows and hides an element?
 How about an accordion?
 Or maybe a slider?
 If you distill down these components into their core offering, it is really just a simple state toggle that is either a `boolean` or a index/key value that is being used.